pradoprojects/pradoprojects.github.io/index.md

                 <h3>DonActor — Clothes Donation App</h3>

                 <p class="muted">
-                    An independent UX project I initiated to explore how design could simplify the process of donating clothes.
+                    My first independent UX project.
+I initiated it to explore how design could simplify the process of donating clothes.
 The concept was later refined using methods and principles learned during the Google UX Design Certificate.
                 </p>